bfhmea4/mea4_01_habits/docs/getting-started.md

 **UI**

 - `ENV_API_URL` - The URL of the API, e.g. `https://template.habits.io` (without trailing slash, must be accessible from the webclient)

+## Postman

+Have a look at `src/main/resources/postman` for a Postman collection to test the API.
+Import it and run the login request.
+It will fetch a token and automatically set it for all other requests.
+Also make sure to import the environments to be able to run the requests against local or production.